Chickamauga and Chattanooga National Military Park

 All units of Chickamauga and Chattanooga National Military Park are open from 6 am to sunset, year round.
 The Lookout Mountain Battlefield Visitor Center is open from 9 am to 5 pm, every day of the year except Christmas and New Year's Days.
 The Chickamauga Battlefield Visitor Center is open from 8:30 am to 5 pm, every day of the year except Christmas and New Year's Days.
 During the summer season (Memorial Day to late August), the historic Cravens House on Lookout Mountain is open for tours between 1 pm and 4:30 pm on Saturdays and Sundays only.

-Fees: there are no entry fees charged for Chickamauga Battlefield or for Cravens House while Point Park on Lookout Mountain charges $3 per adult age 16 and up, younger get in free.
+Fees: there are no entry fees charged for Chickamauga Battlefield or for Cravens House while Point Park on Lookout Mountain charges $3 (price subject to change) per adult age 16 and up, younger get in free.
 The park offers a seven-mile auto tour route plus historical tablets, monuments, equine trails and almost 50 miles of hiking trails.
 There are several developed picnic areas, too, but as this is a National Military Park and it serves to commemorate some of the bloodiest fighting of the Civil War, recreational activities on the property are fittingly somewhat subdued.

 The Mocassin Bend National Archaeological District is located across the Tennessee River from Lookout Mountain Battlefield and offers a three-mile loop trail for hikers.
 The parking area for that trailhead is off Mocassin Bend Road in Chattanooga.
 As Mocassin Bend was only recently added to the National Military Park, it doesn't have any other amenities on the property.

 Upper photo courtesy of Wikipedia userid Lhughesw5, CCA-by-SA 3.0 License

 Upper left photo courtesy of the National Park Service